amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-11.1.1 – Each academic year, all executive positions (excluding hired positions) in the association become open to all general members of the association.
-The general members are eligible to run for election to fill the executive positions in the following academic year.
-Any candidate running for the position of President(s) must have previously served as an executive member of the association.
+11.1.1 – Each academic year, President and Executive Vice-President positions are elected positions in the association.
+All other executive positions are hired positions.
+The general members are eligible to run for election to fill these two elected positions in the following academic year.
+Any candidate running for the position of President must have previously served as an executive member of the association.

-11.1.2 – A notice of elections will be made by the President(s) no later than February 28th and shall include the date and time of a general meeting to be held for the purposes of conducting elections.
-This notice must appear on the association’s website and must be distributed through a general mailing list.
+11.1.2 – A notice of elections will be made by the President no later than February 28th and shall include the date and time of the election period and whether elections will be conducted online or in-person.
+This notice must appear on the association's website and must be distributed through a general mailing list.
 Additional publicity is encouraged.

-11.1.3 – A general meeting for elections will be held in March of each academic year, no sooner than two weeks following the original notice.
+11.1.3 – Elections will be held in March of each academic year, no sooner than two weeks following the original notice.
+Elections may be conducted either online or in-person at the discretion of the executive team.

-11.1.4 – At the meeting every general member is entitled to run for any position for which he/she is eligible and will be elected in the sequence in which the positions appear in this Constitution, beginning with the President(s) and proceeding through the Discipline Representatives.
+11.1.4 – For online elections, voting will be conducted through a secure online platform accessible to all CMS students.
+For in-person elections, every general member is entitled to run for either the President or Executive Vice-President position for which he/she is eligible.
+Elections will be held in sequence, beginning with the President followed by the Executive Vice-President.
 Candidates may declare their interest in any position at any time up until the election for that position takes place.
-Each candidate will then have an opportunity to speak at the meeting about his or her qualifications and intentions.
+Each candidate will then have an opportunity to speak about his or her qualifications and intentions, either through a recorded video (for online elections) or at the meeting (for in-person elections).

 11.1.5 – Each member of the association may participate in the election for each position and is entitled to cast one vote for each position.

 11.1.6 – The candidate who receives the most votes for each position wins that position.
-Candidates who are not elected may run for another position if any remain.
+Candidates who are not elected may run for the other elected position if it remains unfilled.

-11.1.7 – In the case that there may be vacant positions they may be filled through by-election under similar conditions at any time with appropriate notice or by a hiring process determined by the executive.
+11.1.7 – In the case that there may be vacant elected positions they may be filled through by-election under similar conditions at any time with appropriate notice.

-11.1.8 – If an error in the process is found, the election should be re-held at the final General Meeting with a new election oversight committee.
+11.1.8 – If an error in the process is found, the election should be re-held with a new election oversight committee.

-11.1.9 – Candidates who run for a position unopposed must receive two-thirds majority of the total eligible votes at a valid general meeting in which an election is held to be declared the winner of that election.
+11.1.9 – Candidates who run for a position unopposed must receive two-thirds majority of the total eligible votes to be declared the winner of that election.

 11.1.10 – Quorum for elections shall be twelve members.